 - (a) The Initial Loan shall be disbursed by the Lender in such amounts and at such times prior to the termination of this Agreement as the Borrower may request on the terms of the remaining provisions of this clause 2.3, in each case, subject to the Borrower satisfying or procuring the satisfaction of, to the fullest extent applicable, all conditions set out in clause 2.5 (Conditions) (together the "Conditions") on the relevant Initial Loan Disbursement Date.
-For the avoidance of doubt, the Lender shall not be obliged to transfer (or procure the transfer by the Paying Agent of) any amount of the Initial Loan to the Borrower or otherwise, unless all the Conditions have been satisfied and continue to be satisfied on the relevant Initial Loan Disbursement Date. - (b) Unless the Parties agree otherwise in writing and subject to 2.3 (a) above, the Lender shall (or shall procure that its Paying Agent shall) disburse the Initial Loan in the following two (2) tranches: - (i) the first tranche in the total amount of USD1,250,000 ("Initial Loan Tranche 1"); and in each case, to be provided by the Lender to the Borrower or otherwise in one (1) or several instalments (for the avoidance of doubt, this clause 2.3(b) shall not limit the number of such instalments) as the Interim CEO reasonably directs pursuant to clause 2.3(c).
+For the avoidance of doubt, the Lender shall not be obliged to transfer (or procure the transfer by the Paying Agent of) any amount of the Initial Loan to the Borrower or otherwise, unless all the Conditions have been satisfied and continue to be satisfied on the relevant Initial Loan Disbursement Date. - (b) Unless the Parties agree otherwise in writing and subject to 2.3(a) above, the Lender shall (or shall procure that its Paying Agent shall) disburse the Initial Loan in the following two (2) tranches: - (i) the first tranche in the total amount of USDI ,250,000 ("Initial Loan Tranche 1"); and - (ii) the second tranche in the total amount of USD1,250,000 ("Initial Loan Tranche 2" and, together with Initial Loan Tranche I, the "Initial Loan Tranches"), in each case, to be provided by the Lender to the Borrower or otherwise in one (I) or several instalments (for the avoidance of doubt, this clause 2.3(b) shall not limit the number of such instalments) as the Interim CEO reasonably directs pursuant to clause 2.3(c).